 The project aims to investigate the quality and quantity of language in the home environment during the early years.
 Through this research we aim to provide baseline data within an Australian context about the optimal amount of parent talk needed in order to support all domains of development during the first 5 years of life.
 This will help inform future interventions to improve language development and in turn, child health and overall development for Australian children.

 In order to do this our research uses a small digital language recorder called Language Environment Analysis (LENA).
-LENA records the audio in the environment around the child and through specially designed software counts the number of words or vocalisations spoken by the child and parents.
+LENA records the audio in the environment around the child and through specially designed software counts the number of words a child hears or speaks over the day.

 It is widely known how important it is for children to be supported as they transition to school.
 To do this well requires information about children’s learning and development and knowing when to give extra help.